 According to The Pennsylvania Weather Book, May 31, 1985 would prove to be the deadliest tornado outbreak in Pennsylvania's history!
 Sixty-three Pennsylvanians would lose their lives.
 Right after an F4 tornado ripped through Albion in Erie County, another F4 storm formed just west of the Ohio border in Kinsman Ohio.
 This is the storm that eventually traveled to our location in Cooperstown before dying out in Tionesta.
 This killer storm traveled 56 miles killing 16 people and injuring 125.

-All toll, the Tornado History Project Website shows that 33 tornadoes touched down May 31st in Pennsylvania causing 796 injuries and 75 deaths.
+All toll, a former tornado history website showed that 33 tornadoes touched down May 31st in Pennsylvania causing 796 injuries and 75 deaths.